subquery/subql-starter/README.md

 #### Install the SubQuery CLI

-Install SubQuery CLI globally on your terminal by using Yarn or NPM:
+Install SubQuery CLI globally on your terminal by using NPM:

 ```
 npm install -g @subql/cli
-yarn global add @subql/cli
 ```

 Run help to see available commands and usage provide by CLI